predrag3141/PSLQ/README.md

 for which _DHN_ has zeroes in column _n-p_, except _(DHN)<sub>n-p,n-p</sub>&ne;0_.

 On the final step of PSLQ, _A_ is replaced by _DA_, _H_ by _DHN_ and _B_ by _BE_.
-The fact that _(xB)<sub>n-p</sub>=0_ means that column _n-p_ of _BE_ is a solution of _<x,m>=0_.
+The fact that _(xB)<sub>n-p</sub>=0_ means that column _n-p_ of _B_ is a solution of _<x,m>=0_.
 After these replacements, in every column _n-p_ with _H<sub>n,n-p</sub>=0_, column _n-p_ of _B_ is a solution of _<x,m>=0_.

 It is expected, but not proven here, that when PSLQ terminates this way, an analog of lemma 10 from the 1997 analysis of PSLQ extends to _|H<sub>n-p,n-p</sub>|_: the solution obtained by putting a zero in _H<sub>n,n-p</sub>_ has norm 1/|H<sub>n-p,n-p</sub>|; but in this case, that norm is distorted to the extent that _N_ is not a rotation.
 If so, it is important that _D_ be a full Hermite reduction of _H_ as described in the original 1992 PSLQ paper, making the interior of _H_ below the diagonal small so that _N_ can have small elements off its diagonal.
 That way, the actual norm of column _n-p_ of _B_ is as close as possible to _1/|H<sub>n-p,n-p</sub>|_.

 #### The Swap, Reduce, Solve Strategy

 It is now possible to state an entire strategy based on reducing diagonal elements of _H_: The "Swap, Reduce, Solve", or "SRS" strategy.
-This is not the only strategy one could think of that uses the reduction technique described here.
+This is not the only strategy one could think of that uses the continued fraction reduction technique described here.
 But there is little reason to stop at being able to reduce diagonal elements without fitting it into *some* strategy.
 As usual with this repository, there is no attempt to prove the performance of a strategy.
 Instead, empirical results will tell the story.
 That being said, the heuristics of this particular strategy seem compelling, and will be developed after the description of SRS.

 The reason for the name "Swap, Reduce, Solve", is that this strategy prioritizes swaps, then reduction, then solving.
 "Swaps" are row swaps (or, as seen in the section below, "General Row Operations", general row operations that are thought to be equivalent to swaps but faster when they are possible at all).
 "Reduce" refers, of course, to the reduction operation involving a diagonal element and row _n_.
 "Solve" refers to putting a zero in row _n_, which provides a new solution of _<x,m>=0_.